HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 - step 12 will be through direct modification on the Provider's server of the Task by the CBO, rather than through use of subscription notification.

 #### Considerations (same as Direct Referral)

+- CBOs are typically not BAs of covered entities and therefore not bound by HIPAA's privacy and security requirements
+- Provider may not always have the relationship with the CBO
+- CBO may not accept the referral or be unable to perform the requested service
+- Closing the loop via patient reported outcomes

 <table><tr><td><img src="FunctionalUseCaseFlowDirectLightReferral3-Msg DME w Int.jpg" /></td></tr></table>